The best red light therapy devices to shop in 2024, reviwed by our beauty experts

 -

-We found this to be the top performer of any red light therapy device we tried – one that very much justifies its price tag.
-This three-minute-long LED procedure targets a large range of skincare concerns: wrinkles, fine lines, blemishes, and dark circles, to name just a few.
-Dr Dennis Gross boasts a patented design that contours to the face and specifically targets areas in need.
-With red light to support natural collagen and elastin production and blue light to help get rid of acne and redness, this mask truly packs a punch.
+We found this tool was the top performer of any red light therapy device we tried and, to that end, feel it justifies its price tag.
+The three-minute-long LED procedure targets a broad range of skincare concerns: wrinkles, fine lines, blemishes and dark circles, to name but a few.
+Dr. Dennis Gross's mask also boasts a patented design that contours to the face and specifically focuses on those areas in need.
+With red light to support natural collagen and elastin production, alongside blue light to target acne and redness, it truly packs a punch.

-After testing, we would recommend starting with a dry and freshly cleansed face.
-Use the adjustable strap to place the mask on your face, which we noticed slipped a little during the treatment.
-Then let the red light and blue light combination therapy do its thing until the timer goes off.
-After, we followed up with one of the best vitamin C serums to boost brightness further.
+From our own testing experience, we would recommend starting with a dry and freshly cleansed face before using this tool.
+Use the adjustable strap to secure the mask on your face (side note: we did find it slipped a little during treatment).
+Then, let the red and blue light combination therapy do its thing until the timer goes off.
+Afterwards, we followed up with one of the best vitamin C serums to further boost brightness.
 Expect an improvement in circulation and brightness within 12 weeks.

-Our Dr. Dennis Gross DrX Skincare SpectraLite FaceWare Pro review has the full details.
+Read our full Dr. Dennis Gross DRx Skincare SpectraLite FaceWare Pro review

 Best value red light therapy device